taunhealy/tide-raider-fullstack/next/README.md

 beach-scores/route.ts (optional endpoint):
 Can be used to manually trigger score generation such as high scores Uses the same storeBeachDailyScores utility

+## State Management

+URL parameters serve as the source of truth for filter state Parameter changes automatically trigger new API requests to fetch data from the server The UI always reflects the current filter state